 If your kids are like most, they simply dump all their belongings immediately inside the door when they get home.
-The piles of shoes, coats, sports equipment and backpacks can quickly become unwieldy.
+The piles of shoes, coats, sports equipment and backpacks can quickly become unwieldy without proper entryway storage.
 Forget the messes that accumulate in a boy’s room or girl’s room… This mess is right when you walk in the door.
 But don’t worry.
-Here are a few tips to help alleviate some of the clutter.
+We have entryway storage ideas to help alleviate some of the clutter.

 Hooks, hooks and hooks.

 Did we mention wall hooks?
 This is a great option for storing coats and backpacks because kids of all ages are physically capable of hanging a jacket from a hook.
 It’s much easier than a hanger, and if hung at their height there should be no excuse for them not to use the hook.
 Though, we’re not promising they won’t come up with a few.